lewagon/dotfiles/04-Front-End/02-CSS-components/03-Landing-page/README.md

 ## Background & Objectives

-Now that we have had some practice building some basic components, lets see how we can use them and combine them to make a real landing page!
+Now that we have had some practice building some basic components, let's see how we can use them and combine them to make a real landing page!
 Any website has to have a **beautiful landing page**.
 They are important as they're the first page visitors will see and it needs to be good enough to convert them into clients 💰.
 In this challenge you will learn how to browse the web for frontend inspiration, and then build a professional looking page yourself!

 Your landing page should **at least** include: